The falling Aussie dollar has hit travellers to New York City hard.

 If it’s not included in your Club Floor benefits, free Wi-Fi is available in many of the city’s parks.
 Check www.nycgo.com for a complete list.

 Here’s another popular way to get a dash of culture in New York on a budget.
-When it comes to Broadway tickets, there are three official discount TKTS ticket booths operated in New York by the Theatre Development Fund.
-The main one is in the heart of Times Square.
-Tickets to Broadway and Off-Broadway shows sell at 25 to 50% off.
-Get in early for the best daily selection.
+If you want to see a Broadway show, head along to one of the three official TKTS ticket booths operated by the Theatre Development Fund.
+The main one is in Times Square.
+Unsold tickets for that day’s performances go from 25 to 50% off.
+Get in early for the best selection.

-Shopping is one of the great joys of travelling to New York, so don’t less the falling Aussie curtail your fun:
+Shopping is one of the great joys of travelling to New York, so don’t less the lacklustre Aussie dollar curtail your fun:

-Do you have any tips for how to save on luxury travel to New York City?
+Do you have any tips for ways to save on luxury travel to New York City?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock